Skip to content

 pnpm build

-# Check dist/SOURCE_FOLDER/api/index.js size
+# Check dist/SOURCE_FOLDER/api/server.js size

 If the bundle grows significantly, review dependencies and consider marking some as external.